ToxicFrog/misc/narbonic/README.md

 This tool will automatically download all of the commentary from *Narbonic: Director's Cut*, then edit the Perfect Collection PDFs to add that commentary.
 You will, of course, need to already have both volumes of the Perfect Collection handy.

-Compared to `cbz-narbonic` below, this:

-  - runs much faster, building both volumes in about 30 minutes (on my computer) rather than taking an entire afternoon;
-  - produces higher quality output (by virtue of using the high-res scans in the Perfect Collection as a starting point)
-  - includes all the bonus stories from the Perfect Collection (albeit without commentary)
-  - takes up much less disk space

-However, it has the following caveats:

-  - some quality loss occurs during the editing (hopefully not a noticeable amount, though; the results are still noticeably crisper than the web version in any case)
+It does not include anything not already part of the Perfect Collection, such as the non-canon Sunday strips.

-  - everything is in greyscale (because the Perfect Collection itself is), which means that some of the commentary refers to colour in the strips that does not appear
+No attempt is made to edit the commentary, so, for example, the commentary for some strips refers to colour that does not appear in the Perfect Collection.
-  - anything not included in the Perfect Collection to start with is omitted, which means most of the sunday strips -- mailbags, fanart showcases, *Atonishing Excursions*, etc

 ### Prerequisites